andreyka26-git/andreyka26-distributed-systems/LiveComments/RedisPubSubPerVideo/README.md

 # Real-Time Comments POC with Redis Pub/Sub

+The system design diagram is in the folder.
+A proof-of-concept implementation of a real-time commenting system (FB live comments) using Node.js, Redis Pub/Sub, and Server-Sent Events (SSE).

+It works:
+- Client randomly subscribes to any Reader API.
+- Reader API subscribes to the video that clients mentioned on connection, via subscribing to Redis PubSub channel.
+- Comment API pushes comment to respective channel (by video id)

 The objective: Simulate the flaws of this approach in System Designs

-Bad fit in case there are too many videos.
-Too heavy videos (celebrity problem) is out of scope here.
-Since users are going to random "reader" service.
-In the end every reader API is subscribed to ALL the topics and will not be able to catch up with every update

-A proof-of-concept implementation of a real-time commenting system (FB live comments) using Node.js, Redis Pub/Sub, and Server-Sent Events (SSE).
+Problem: it was shown that when we have a lot of videos, eventually all Reader API instances will be subscribed to 80% of all channels, which makes Reader API horizontal scaling impossible.

+## Expected Traffic

 The data from Chat GPT:
 - Twitch 95k concurrent live streams, 2M concurrent viewers => 25 per video/stream